BrannonKLuong/dropshop_ML_overlay/README.md

                     course.segments_in_order[self.current_section + 1].add_droplet(droplet)
                #----------------------------------------------------------------------------#
 ```

 4. Update Last Seen attempts to dynamically update the average speed of a droplet.
 There are a handful of complexities to consider while designing this portion of the algorithm.
 The logic for Straight uses the difference between where it was last seen either on an x or a y.
 The difference in distance/time passed = new speed.
 The curve speed is updated dynamically as well but utilizes a percentage threshold based on the proximity to the center of the curve.
 The total length of the curve is denoted by its width in x and proximity to the center by any given x value to the center.
 Since droplets slow down in curves, the algorithm attempts to replicate this process by reducing the speed as it approaches the center of the curve.
 This prevents the Droplet from exponentially leaving the Curve since it is a quadratic equation and the threshold here is hard coded as 0.3 preventing it from coming to a complete stop. <b>Future implementations</b> will need to find a better way to handle it to prevent it from coming to a complete stop.
-The following example shows the blue droplet traverses along the path to the start, middle, and end points.
+The following example shows the blue droplet traverses along the path to the start, middle, and endpoints.
 As it approaches the start it should be throttled by percentage and increases as it moves further away.

-## This implementation is not complete, IP as of 12/22/2023
+## This implementation is not complete.
+Droplets slow down towards the center of the curve but do not accelerate it is leaves it IP as of 12/22/2023

 ![example of trajectory being throttled by percentage calculated by proximity to center](https://github.com/BrannonKLuong/dropshop_ML_overlay/blob/main/img_assets/curve_speed.png)